 Careers education at Maiden Erlegh School should not just be seen as learning about jobs but also learning about work ethics, equipping students with skills (both hard and soft) for the work place, ensuring transition occurs smoothly and helping to reduce barriers to entering the world of work.

-In this section you will find lots of useful links and information about careers, services, further education and training programmes including: information on careers fairs, volunteering, work experience etc. We have also gained partnership status with Adviza which allows students to access impartial guidance about their career via our careers advisor Aileen Sinclair.
+In this section you will find lots of useful links and information about careers, services, further education and training programmes including: information on careers fairs, volunteering, work experience etc. We have also gained partnership status with Adviza which allows students to access impartial guidance about their career via our careers advisor Anna Finlason.

-For more information on CEIAG and how it is delivered please click on the position paper and mapping page on the left hand side.
+For more information on CEIAG and how it is delivered please click on the position paper and mapping page on the right hand side of this page.

 All students at Maiden Erlegh will have a careers interview in Year 11 and the option to do so in Years 12 and 13.
 If you would like to have a careers appointment please speak to your tutor or Mr Buck.